apple-domain-verification=LNnfwxGfBTdyQf8WBG3RmO6sq2PUcOSziv3QsV3ksJs apple-domain-verification=LNnfwxGfBTdyQf8WBG3RmO6sq2PUcOSziv3QsV3ksJs

 • Work stress, job insecurity, financial pressure, and the fear of failure are major triggers reported by men.

-This numbers are talking about a "system" that hasn’t made space for men to express difficulties until it’s too late.
+These numbers highlight a system that hasn’t made space for men to express difficulties until it’s too late.
 I’m not speaking from theory.
-There were moments in my own life, especially during the worst years of my cPTSD where I genuinely didn’t want to be here anymore.
+There were moments in my own life, especially during the worst years of my cPTSD, where I genuinely didn’t want to be here anymore.

-And finding the way back wasn't easy - it was a along process of accepting life forces and being honest to myself.
-Honest about pain, about fear, about the parts of me I’d rather hide.
+Finding the way back wasn't easy.
+It was a long process of accepting life forces and being honest with myself.
+Honest about pain, fear, and the parts of me I’d rather hide.
 That honesty and commitment to myself first saved me.

 If there’s one message I hope stays with you, it’s this:

-You’re allowed to be human and feel pain and still be powerful.
+You’re allowed to be human, feel pain, and still be powerful.

-You’re allowed to slip, being wrong and still be strong.
+You’re allowed to slip, be wrong, and still be strong.

 A Better Way to End the Year

 None of us get through life without getting knocked sideways a few times.
-But the good news: you’re still here.
+But the good news is: you’re still here.
 You’re still trying.
 You’re still doing your best to be a decent man in a world that keeps moving the goalposts.

-So as the year wraps up, take a moment for yourself, not in a dramatic “new year, new me” way, but in a grounded, human, mate to mate way:
+As the year wraps up, take a moment for yourself—not in a dramatic “new year, new me” way, but in a grounded, human, mate to mate way:

-• You made it through another year of farewell, pressure, surprises, challenges and curveballs.
+• You made it through another year of farewells, pressure, surprises, challenges, and curveballs.

 • You kept going even when parts of you wanted to tap out.